HMS Carrere: French service

 Carrère was one of two 38-gun frigates that were being built on the Venetian Arsenal's stocks for the Venetian navy in May 1797, when French forces under Napoleon occupied the city during the Italian campaigns of the French Revolutionary Wars.
 Pierre-Alexandre Forfait ordered the two frigates completed, which they were in August 1797 under the names Carrère and Muiron.
 The French named Carrère after an artillery colonel who had fallen at Unzmarkt fighting the Austrians.

 Carrère and Muiron both served in the French invasion of Egypt in 1798.
 They accompanied Napoleon on his return to France in 1799.
 The captain of the Carrère was Commodore Pierre Dumanoir le Pelley, and with him travelled generals Jean Lannes, Joachim Murat, and Auguste de Marmont.

 Capture

-The British Pomone of 48 guns, in company with Phoenix and Pearl, captured Carrère near Elba on 3 August 1801 after a short fight.
+The British 48-gun frigate Pomone, in company with Phoenix and Pearl, captured Carrère near Elba on 3 August 1801 after a short fight.
 She was escorting a small convoy from Porto Ercole to Porto Longone during the Siege of Porto Ferrajo.
 Pomone lost two men killed and four wounded, of whom two died later.
 The French casualty list was not initially available.

 The Royal Navy took her in as HMS Carrere, but rated at 36 guns.
 Frederick Lewis Maitland was her first captain.
 He sailed her to Portsmouth, where she arrived on 24 September 1802.